-Risk management in healthcare is a must in today’s regulatory minefield.
+Risk management in healthcare is critical to avoid today’s regulatory minefield.
 As a healthcare professional you probably end up managing your business hour-by-hour instead of delivering clinical outcomes to your patients.

-A solution to the problem is practicing proper risk management in healthcare as a way to mitigate the ever changing regulatory issues.
+A solution to the problem is hiring an outside compliance officer to address your risk management.
+A compliance officer is up to date on all the latest best practices to mitigate the ever changing regulatory issues.
 By implementing a comprehensive program of best practices, proper continuing medical education, and regular audits you can experience:

 - Faster payment from payer on your accounts receivable.

 - Dramatically reduces your overall susceptibility to regulatory liability and litigation.